Children and Youth

 Living the Good News—Grades 2–4

 Living the Good News Sunday School classes, meet at 10 am following the Family Service, are for students in the second through fourth grades.
 The curriculum, supplied by Morehouse Education Resources, is synchronized with the lectionary, so the children study the lessons read at that Sunday’s Family Service.
 One-hour classes led by experienced and dedicated volunteer parishioners include discussions, drawing, contests and great works of religious music and art.
 While weekly attendance is encouraged, drop-ins are welcome.
 To learn more about Living the Good News Sunday School classes, please use the Contact Grace form.

 Grace Church’s annual, spectacular presentation of the Christmas story occurs during Advent.
 Children and their families commit to a small number of weekend rehearsals, where they learn the staging and their parts in the script.
 The final performance includes costumes, music and lifelong memories for all.
 For more information about your child’s participation in the pageant or to lend your talents, please use the Contact Grace form.

-Adult Bible Study meets at periodic times of the year, Tuesday mornings from 10:30 am to 12 noon, in the McKittrick Choir Room.
+Adult Bible Study meets at periodic times of the year, five Tuesday mornings from 10:30 am to 12 noon, in the McKittrick Choir Room.
 Grace parishioners, members of other congregations and interested individuals from the community may attend.
 The group breaks during the summer months.
 More specific information regarding the schedule and study topics can be found in Grace Notes or the Sunday bulletins.